Vinit-Sikri/live-poll/README.md

 ## 🧪 Key Technical Decisions

 **Why is the server the timer authority?**
-Each client receives the poll's `startTime` from the server and calculates remaining time as `duration - (now - startTime)`.
-This ensures late joiners see accurate countdowns without any server push needed per-tick.
+Each client receives the poll's `startTime` from the server on join/reconnect and calculates remaining time as `duration - (now - startTime)`.
+This ensures late joiners see an accurate countdown without any per-tick server push.

 **How is double-voting prevented?**
 Vote submissions are validated server-side against a `votes` collection keyed on `(pollId, studentId)`.
 Even if a client spams the socket event or manipulates client-side state, the server rejects any duplicate vote at the database level.

 **How does state recovery work?**
 On page load/refresh, the client calls `GET /api/polls/active`.
-If a poll is live, the server returns the full state including `startTime`, options, and existing votes — and the UI reconstructs itself accordingly.
+If a poll is live, the server returns full state including `startTime`, options, and existing votes — and the UI reconstructs itself from that snapshot.

 ---